batopa/favella/README.md

 #### `Favella.parrotMode(lang)`

 Toggle parrot mode.
-When it is active **Favella** listen and repeat you.
+When it is active **Favella** listens to and repeats.
 `lang` is required when you want to switch on parrot mode to say to **Favella** which language is to be expected.